sychus/CodeReviewMCP/README.md

 - **Node.js** (v18 or higher)
 - **Claude CODE** - Install with: `npm install -g @anthropic-ai/claude-code`
 - **Gemini CLI** (optional, for Google Gemini support)
+- **Codex CLI** (optional, for OpenAI Codex support)
 - **Docker** - Required for running MCP servers
 - **GitHub Personal Access Token** - For API access
-- **GitHub MCP Server** configured with Claude or Gemini (see setup below)
+- **GitHub MCP Server** configured with Claude, Gemini, or Codex (see setup below)

 ### MCP Configuration

-Before using this tool, you need to configure the GitHub MCP server with Claude Code or Gemini.
-For detailed instructions, visit the [Claude Code project](https://github.com/anthropics/claude-code) or your Gemini CLI documentation.
+Before using this tool, you need to configure the GitHub MCP server with Claude Code, Gemini, or Codex.
+For detailed instructions, visit the [Claude Code project](https://github.com/anthropics/claude-code), your Gemini CLI documentation, or Codex CLI documentation.

 #### 1. **Setup GitHub MCP Server**